|Elliott Sound Products||Beginners' Guide to Transformers - Part 2|

 As you can see, the inrush current is one polarity (it could be positive or negative), so superimposes a transient 'DC' event onto the mains.
 Other transformers that are already powered may also saturate (and often growl) during the inrush period.
 This is often known as 'sympathetic interaction'.
 To minimise the effects of inrush current and flow-on effects with other equipment, any toroidal transformer over 300VA should use a soft-start circuit such as that described in Project 39.

-The inductance of a transformer is not normally part of its specifications, unless it's designed for a switchmode power supply.
+The inductance of a mains transformer is not normally part of its specifications.
+This changes if it's designed for a switchmode power supply or for audio coupling.
 For normal mains frequency applications, the figure we are interested in is the magnetising current.
 As shown above in Figure 12.1.1, the magnetising current is non-linear, so if you do need to know the inductance you must take the measurement at a voltage that's well below the nominal primary voltage.
 If you have a way to monitor the current waveform, you can verify that there is no evidence of saturation at the test voltage (see Project 139 or Project 139A for suitable current monitors).

 Once you know the voltage and current you can calculate the impedance, and from that you can work out the inductance ...